Point of Departure (Wednesday Theatre)

 "Point of Departure" is a 1966 Australian television film.
 It screened as part of Wednesday Theatre.
 Australian TV drama was relatively rare at the time.
+"Point of Departure" aired on 22 June 1966 in Sydney, on 29 June 1966 in Melbourne, and on 27 July 1966 in Brisbane.

+It was one of three plays put on by the ABC to commemorate 2,500 years of Greek theatre.

 Plot

 A boy and a girl meet in a small provincial town at the beginning of German occupation in World War II.